Top 10 Worst Animals to Keep as Pets

 They can be expensive and require an experienced handler to ensure their safety.

-Primates also have the potential to be aggressive and unpredictable, making them dangerous to both the owner and those around them.
+Primates also have the potential to be aggressive and unpredictable, making them dangerous to their owners and those around them.

-Additionally, keeping primates as pets in many areas is illegal, so it’s best to research your local laws before considering keeping one.
+Additionally, keeping primates as pets is illegal in many areas, so it’s best to research your local laws before considering keeping one.

 2. Big Cats